 Bear in mind the expertise of local organizations.

 Community-based organizations and NGOs with a local presence are the first on the scene when disasters occur.
 They know best what assistance is needed and they understand the complex political, social, and cultural context of a disaster.
 However, these organizations are often hampered by the lack of resources and organizational capacity to carry out their important role.
 Working with and/or supporting these organizations can prove mutually beneficial.

 Find out how prospective grantees operate.

-Organizations that work on disasters vary greatly in their approach and overall philosophy.
-Some specialize only in emergency relief while others have a long-term development orientation.
-Some support the work of local organizations while others do not.
+Organizations that work on disasters vary greatly in their approaches and overall philosophies.
+Some specialize only in emergency relief, while others have a long-term development orientation.
+Some support the work of local organizations, while others do not.
 It is wise to know what approach you are supporting before making a grant.

 Be accountable to those you are trying to help.

 Grantmakers should be accountable not only to their donors, boards, and shareholders, but also to the people they seek to assist.
 Grantmakers need to go beyond merely determining how their grant was spent to engage their grantees in a process that assesses social impact.

 Communicate your work and use it as an educational tool.

 Highlighting examples of good disaster grantmaking is an excellent way for grantmakers to educate both internal and external audiences about the disaster process.
 It is useful to build a knowledge base, capture lessons learned, and share your experience with boards, staff, employees, other grantmakers, the media, community groups, public officials, and international organizations.